AdobeDocs/experience-manager-htl.en/help/using/getting-started.md

 -->
 ```

-will output something like following HTML:
+Outputs something like the following HTML:

 ```xml
 <!--